ngworker/blog/lumberjack/introducing-lumberjack-15.md

 ## Better Type Safety

-First on our list, we've introduced the use of the newest type-safe `inject` function for injecting all possible dependencies.
-This is just a small step towards improving the type safety of our source code and aligning our Angular implementations with recent standards.
+First on our list, we've introduced the use of the newest type-safe `inject` function moving away from constructor paramter decorators.
+This is just a small step towards improving the type safety (it is quite good) of our source code and aligning our Angular implementations with recent standards.

 ## Keeping Current

-We believe it's important to stay up-to-date.
-With that in mind, we've updated to Angular version 15, Nx version 16.1, and Node 18.
-Please note, this will introduce some breaking changes, but we trust you'll navigate them like the pros you are!
+We are all excited about everything that's happening on the JavaScript world.
+That's why we will continue putting efforts on keeping Lumberjack up to date with the latest version of Angular and any other tool that's part of the Lumberjack suite.
+This time, we have updated to Angular version 15, Nx version 16.1, and Node 18.
+Please note, this will introduce breaking changes; make sure to update to Angular 15 before upgrading Lumberjack and verify that your other dependecies are compatible with Node 18.

 ## Supporting Standalone Angular Applications

+And the cherry of the cake is...

-A significant change in this version is the added support for standalone Angular applications.
+Our most exciting announcement is that we've added support standalone Angular applications.
 Now, you can include Lumberjack directly in the `bootstrapApplication` function.
-Here's a simple example:
+Here's a simple example of how to use the new APIs:

 ```ts
 bootstrapApplication(AppComponent, {